The Million Dollar View from Kala Pattar

 Of course, I cried.
 I allowed myself that.
 I cried many times on this wonderful life changing trek.
 I can honestly say that except for a few tears on the way up to the top of Kala Pattar which I quickly stopped, telling myself it wasn’t that bad, none of the tears shed were in anger, pain, frustration or desperation.
 They were tears of happiness, tears of triumph, tears of disbelief and the very happy tears of relief of arriving in Lukla, fresh off the plane and being grateful that we had rethought our decision to cancel the trip due to the fear of a landslide or tremors after the earthquake.

 We stayed up the top for quite a while after the photos just taking in the view.
 We were lucky there were only five people up there.
 One, because most people choose to climb to Kala Pattar early in the morning, two because it was very early in the second season after the monsoon and three due to the earthquakes, there were hardly any trekkers.

-Retrospectively writing this post, it is worth while remembering that the privilege to be able to do this trek with relative ease is thanks to the Sherpa people and all the other Nepalese people who work hard to bring food and gear up the trail every year so people can have this wonderful experience.
-It is particularly important to remember the back breaking work of the men who carry building materials up the trail even all the way to Gorak Shep so that lodges can be built for people to stay in.
+Retrospectively writing this post, it is worthwhile remembering the privilege to be able to do this trek with relative ease is thanks to the Sherpa people and all the other Nepalese people who work hard to bring food and gear up the trail every year so people can have this wonderful experience.
+It is particularly important to remember the back- breaking work of the men who carry building materials up the trail even all the way to Gorak Shep so that lodges can be built for people to stay in.
 Without them such an experience would not be possible.